-- 11.124 The linkages between the workplace and its immediate surroundings are particularly important.
-In new build schemes the transition between indoor communal spaces and the outdoor public realm should be smooth, attractive and accessible to all.
-Where sensitive refurbishment is required, proposals should secure the best possible levels of accessibility.
-In all cases their scale and design should consider the amenity of existing and future users by providing satisfactory levels of sunlight, daylight, privacy and outlook. - 11.125 Providing private and communal open spaces in new developments can help to break up their mass.
-This is particularly true for new developments on the edge of a settlement, where it is important to maintain links with the open countryside and provide a gradual visual transition between the urban and rural environment. - 11.126 The public realm around industrial, commercial and public buildings also provides an opportunity to create spaces that are valuable for social interaction and wildlife.
+- 11.153 Providing private and communal open spaces in new developments can help to break up their mass.
+This is particularly true for new developments on the edge of a settlement, where it is important to maintain links with the open countryside and provide a gradual visual transition between the urban and rural environment. - 11.154 The public realm around industrial, commercial and public buildings also provides an opportunity to create spaces that are valuable for social interaction and wildlife.
 Where appropriate these spaces should seek to incorporate trees and areas of green space.
 Not only will this enhance their setting, it can also form part of our collective response to climate change by assisting with rainfall capture (sustainable drainage systems), shading, cooling and carbon storage, through the planting of appropriate vegetation and tree species.
 The latter is particularly important where these areas are intended to make a positive contribution towards the de-fragmentation of urban habitats and form part of a wider ecological network.
-Where appropriate, decisions on new open space provision should be informed by the Pendle Open Space Audit. - 11.127 New build schemes should seek to enhance the character and appearance of a particular locality by offering a design solution that is specific to the shape, size and location of the site.
+Where appropriate, decisions on new open space provision should be informed by the Pendle Open Space Audit. - 11.155 New build schemes should seek to enhance the character and appearance of a particular locality by offering a design solution that is specific to the shape, size and location of the site.
 They should respect their immediate surroundings, in particular giving consideration to their setting in relation to both natural and built heritage assets, including landscape and townscape features.
-In the vicinity of listed buildings, or within an area valued for its architectural heritage, the use of appropriate materials and replication of local design features will help new buildings to blend in unobtrusively.
-(174)(175) Where appropriate innovative, creative and sustainable design solutions will be encouraged that are of a scale, bulk and height appropriate to their setting and function.
+In the vicinity of listed buildings, or within an area valued for its architectural heritage, the use of appropriate materials and replication of local design features will help new buildings to blend in unobtrusively(162).
+Where appropriate innovative, creative and sustainable design solutions will be encouraged that are of a scale, bulk and height appropriate to their setting and function.
 This is particularly true for tourism facilities, or any other development considered to be acceptable in the open countryside, which must be sensitive to their surroundings in order to preserve the very assets that attracts visitors to the area.